feathr-ai/feathr/docs/concepts/feature-registry.md

 ## Introduction

-Feathr UI and Feathr Registry are two optional components to use Feathr, but
+Feathr UI and Feathr Registry are two optional components to use Feathr, but usually they are recommended to be provisioned so that Feathr users can explore features that are already registered in the registry, and reuse those features.

 ## Deployment